-A mixed-methods approach was used to enable different perspectives to be appreciated (Moule and Goodman 2014).
-Greene et al (1989) suggested that there are five main reasons for the use of mixed methods: initiation, expansion, triangulation, complementarity and development.
-Complementarity (quantitative and qualitative approaches are used to examine overlapping as well as different aspects of a phenomenon) and development (the successive use of quantitative and qualitative methods - the former informing the latter) were drawn on for this study, therefore increasing the richness and depth of the data collection.
+A mixed methods approach was used to enable different perspectives to be appreciated (Moule and Goodman, 2014).
+Greene et al (1989) suggested that there are five key reasons for the use of mixed methods (initiation, expansion, triangulation, complementarity and development) - complementarity and development were drawn on for this study, thus increasing the richness and depth of the data collection.

-An activity log, a form of questionnaire (Figure 1), was designed after consultation with members of the NHSEYF at one of their residential weekends in June 2015.
-The logs contained quantitative data about the activities that the NHSEYF members undertook as part of their NHSEYF role.
+An Activity Log, a form of questionnaire (Figure 1), was designed following consultation with the NHSEYF membership at one of their residential weekends in June 2015; the Logs gathered quantitative data about the activities that the NHSEYF members undertook as part of their NHSEYF role.